rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter the name of the file used to filter the packages retrieved from the Remote Repository Service.
+Filter the name of the file used to filter the packages retrieved from the Version Control System.

 **Parameters**
 `$file_name`
-> (string) the name of the file used to filter the packages retrieved from the Remote Repository Service
+> (string) the name of the file used to filter the packages retrieved from the Version Control System

 ___
 ### upserv_webhook_secret